 Yes, but you must save the data table first.

-A Base template is an existing Data Table that can be used as a model to create a new one by copying its structure.
+The Base template is an existing Data Table that can be used as a model to create a new one by copying its structure.